Quantum Reidemeister torsion, open Gromov-Witten invariants and a spectral sequence of Oh: Quantum torsion for -narrow Lagrangians

-Recall from \S \ref{sec:pearltorsion} that we compute Reidemeister torsion $\tau_\varphi(L, \mathcal{D})$ with respect to the bases $\{ c_i\}$ given by $\text{Crit}_{*}(f)$.
+Recall from \S \ref{sec:pearltorsion} that we compute Reidemeister torsion $\tau((L, \varphi), \mathcal{D})$ with respect to the equivalence class of bases $\{ c_i\}$ given by $\text{Crit}_{*}(f)$.
 We will show that one can change this basis to a more manageable one without affecting the torsion.